jamielsharief/lightning/docs/view.md

 ## View Attributes

-You can set attributes which are then accessible inside the `View`
+You can set attributes which are then accessible inside the `View`, if a

 ```php
 $view->setAttribute('t', new Translator());